LIENPHAM-HAMK/LineRobotDML/README.md

 > The robot will start following the track and detecting the objects, and perform the avoidance maneuvers. <br>

 ## Sensors and Motors
-> Ultrasonic Sensors : used for Object Detection
+> Ultrasonic Sensors : used for Object Detection <br>
-> Color Sensor       : Detects the line and changes in light intensity
+> Color Sensor       : Detects the line and changes in light intensity <br>
-> Motors             : Control the movement of the Robot
+> Motors             : Control the movement of the Robot <br>

 ## Project Time Line